Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance: Introduction

 where $X^H$ solves the following integral equation

 for a fractional Brownian motion $W^H$ with Hurst parameter $H\in(0,1)$.
 In this model, the \lq roughness' of the trajectories of $X^H$ is governed by the Hurst parameter $H$, and it was pointed out in \cite{GatheralRosenbaum} that rather small values of $H$ appear to be most adequate for capturing the stylized facts of empirical volatility time series.
-Since the publication of \cite{GatheralRosenbaum}, many alternative rough volatility models have been proposed, e.g., the rough Heston model \cite{ EuchRosenbaumGatheral2019roughening, EuchRosenbaum2019Characteristic, EuchRosenbaumRoughHeston18} and the rough Bergomi model \cite{BayerGatheralFriz16, Jacquier18RoughBergomi}.
+Such a model is often referred to as the rough fractional stochastic volatility model.\footnote{In this paper, we include the case $H \ge 1/2$, in which the volatility process $\sigma$ would not be considered \lq rough'.} Since the publication of \cite{GatheralRosenbaum}, many alternative rough volatility models have been proposed, e.g., the rough Heston model \cite{ EuchRosenbaumGatheral2019roughening, EuchRosenbaum2019Characteristic, EuchRosenbaumRoughHeston18} and the rough Bergomi model \cite{BayerGatheralFriz16, Forde2022, Jacquier18RoughBergomi}.

 The present paper contributes to the literature on rough volatility by considering the statistical estimation of the degree of roughness of the volatility process $\sigma_t$.
 There are several difficulties that arise in this context.